 Claims for damages against Slovak Telekom following a European Commission decision to impose fines.
 The European Commission decided on October 15, 2014 that Slovak Telekom had abused its market power on the Slovak broadband market and as a result imposed fines on Slovak Telekom and Deutsche Telekom, which were paid in full in January 2015.
 Slovak Telekom and Deutsche Telekom challenged the European Commission's decision on December 29, 2014 before the General Court of the European Union.
 On December 13, 2018, the court partially overturned the European Commission's decision and reduced the fines by a total of EUR 13 million.
-Despite this positive judgment, on February 21, 2019, Slovak Telekom and Deutsche Telekom filed an appeal with the European Court of Justice against the ruling by the General Court.
-With this appeal, Slovak Telekom and Deutsche Telekom are seeking, inter alia, to overturn the findings of the European Commission determining Slovak Telekom's behavior as abusive.
+Despite this positive judgment, on February 21, 2019, Slovak Telekom and Deutsche Telekom and Deutsche Telekom are seeking, inter alia, to overturn the findings of the European Commission determining Slovak Telekom's behavior as abusive.
 Following the decision of the European Commission, competitors filed damage actions against Slovak Telekom with the civil court in Bratislava.
 Three claims totaling EUR 215 million plus interest are currently pending seeking compensation for alleged damages due to Slovak Telekom's abuse of a dominant market position, as determined by the European Commission.
 It is currently not possible to estimate the financial impact with sufficient certainty.